Ghost Festival: Observance

 Chinese lotus lanterns floating in a river.

 The Ghost Festival is held during the seventh month of the Chinese calendar.
 It also falls at the same time as a full moon, the new season, the fall harvest, the peak of Buddhist monastic asceticism, the rebirth of ancestors, and the assembly of the local community.
 During this month, the gates of hell are opened up and ghosts are free to roam the earth where they seek food and entertainment.
-These ghosts are believed to be spirits of those without descendants (or, traditionally, without descendants in the male line) or whose descendants did not pay tribute to them after they died.
+These ghosts are believed to be spirits of those without descendants (or, traditionally, without descendants in the male lineage) or whose descendants did not pay tribute to them after they died.
 They are desperately hungry, thirsty, and restless as a result.
 Family members offer food and drink to the ghosts and burn hell bank notes and other forms of joss paper.
 Joss paper items are believed to have value in the afterlife, considered to be very similar in some aspects to the material world.
 Families pay tribute to wandering ghosts of strangers so that these homeless souls do not intrude on their lives and bring misfortune.
 A large feast is held for the ghosts on the day of the ghost festival or thereabouts, when people bring samples of food and place them on an altar or outside a temple or house, to please the ghosts and ward off bad luck.
 Lotus-shaped lanterns are lit and set afloat in rivers to symbolically guide lost souls to the afterlife.

 In some East Asian countries today, live performances are held and everyone is invited to attend.
 The first row of seats are always empty as this is where the ghosts sit.
 The shows are always put on at night and at high volumes as the sound is believed to attract and please the ghosts.
 Some shows include Chinese opera, dramas, and in some areas, even burlesque shows.
 Traditionally Chinese opera was the main source of entertainment but the newer shows, concerts, dramas, wars, and so forth are referred to as Getai.
 These acts are better known as "Merry-making".